aidanwilliams01/test-driven-development-with-csharp-independent-project/README.md

 ## Description

-A console application for a bakery where users can order pastries and loaves of bread.
+A console application for a bakery where users can add pastries and loaves of bread to an order and view the total cost.

 ## Setup Instructions